DavidCarlyn/vote_prediction/src/AUDIO_FEATURE_README.txt

+No special action is required to run this code, it will run as part of the feature extraction process.
+This file contains a brief description of the code.
+Comments in the code itself provide more detail.

 Audio feature processing was done with the Praat software through a Python library called Parselmouth.
 Basic psuedocode is as follows: